-- Shoes that are closed and provide good support for the sole of the foot
+- Are closed and support the foot’s sole well

-Someone with flat or cavus feet might also benefit from orthopedic shoes or foot orthoses.
+Those with flat or cavus feet may benefit from orthopedic shoes or foot orthoses.

 2. Avoid shoes with high heels